-The best touchscreen laptops have responsive, accurate screens that make swiping and tapping your way through work or play feel natural.
-Their displays are bright and vibrant, and they're often mounted on a 360-degree hinge that lets them flip over for use as tablets.
+The best touchscreen laptops have responsive, accurate screens that make swiping and tapping your way through work or play feel natural and intuitive.
+They also have bright, vibrant displays, and are often mounted on a 360-degree hinge that lets them flip over to use as tablets.

 The best touchscreen laptops you can buy today

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.